kleros/erc-792/docs/a-simple-dapp.rst

 4. Go back to CAD, select the arbitrator you created in the first step, by entering the contract address.
 5. Now you should be able to see the dispute you created.
 You can give rulings to it using CAD.

 Alternatively, you can use `Kleros Arbitrator on Kovan network <https://kovan.etherscan.io/address/0x60b2abfdfad9c0873242f59f2a8c32a3cc682f80>`_ for testing.
-In that case, use this arbitrator address on Kovan in your arbitrable contract, then simply go to https://court.kleros.io and switch your web3 provider to Kovan network.
+In that case, use this arbitrator address in your arbitrable contract, then simply go to https://court.kleros.io and switch your web3 provider to Kovan network.
 To be able to stake in a court, you will need Kovan PNK token, which you can buy from https://court.kleros.io/tokens.

 Finally, when your arbitrable contract is ready, use `Kleros Arbitrator on main network <https://etherscan.io/address/0x988b3a538b618c7a603e1c11ab82cd16dbe28069#code>`_ to integrate with Kleros.